 Ellis Island’s records can also tell you where your ancestors came from, which may surprise you.
 For example, some of my Polish ancestors came from Austria and some came from Russia.

 That helps narrow down my research.
 Areas of modern-day Poland were part of Russia before the World Wars, and the part of the Austrian Empire where others of my ancestors hailed from (Galicia) is now Polish and Ukrainian territory.
-My ancestors on that side of the family were Polish, but their homeland wasn’t called Poland when they left.
+My ancestors on that side of the family were ethnic Poles who spoke Polish at home, but their homeland wasn’t called Poland when they left.

 Get Started with Genealogy Research With Ellis Island